craig-osterhout/docs/content/manuals/offload/about.md

 ## Fair use

-Docker Offload is subject to a fair use policy to ensure fair resource usage and maintain service quality for all users.
+Docker Offload enforces a fair use policy to prevent resource abuse.
 Fair use is defined as up to 8 compute hours per named user per day.
 Usage in excess of this threshold may be subject to session management at Docker's discretion.